RatInABox-Lab/RatInABox/ratinabox/contribs/TaskEnv_example_files/TaskEnv_teaching_example.md

         super().__init__(*pos, **kws)
         self.how_long = how_long  # How long should 🐀 be still?
         self.velocity_thresh = velocity_thresh # What is stillness?
 How slow?
-        self.lastmove = {agent:0 for agent in self.env.Agents} # Store the last movement times
+        self.lastmove = {agent:0 for agent in self.env.Ags} # Store the last movement times

     def check(self, agents):
         """